onnx/onnx/docs/docsgen/source/technical/float8.rst

 Two papers have been published in 2022 to introduce floats stored on a byte as opposed to float 32 stored on 4 bytes.
-The float precision is much lower but the training precision does not suffer too much.
+The float precision is much lower but the training accuracy does not suffer too much.

 `FP8 Formats for Deep Learning <https://arxiv.org/abs/2209.05433>`_